sktime/sktime/docs/source/developer_guide/continuous_integration.rst

 pre-commit should now automatically run anything you make a commit!
 Please let us know if you encounter any issues getting this setup.

+For a detailed guide on code quality and linting for developers, see :ref:`coding_standards`.

 Unit testing
 ~~~~~~~~~~~~

 We use `pytest <https://docs.pytest.org/en/latest/>`__ for unit testing.

 To check if your code passes all tests locally, you need to install the
 development version of sktime and all extra dependencies.